Feuleur/blender-dd2-tools-suite/README.md

 Most of the logic behind it is based on previous importers from MH Rise like [this](https://github.com/alphazolam/RE_RSZ) one and [this](https://github.com/alphazolam/fmt_RE_MESH-Noesis-Plugin) one, both created by the formidable [alphaZomega](https://github.com/alphazolam).
 Many many thanks to him.

 Big thanks to [IvoryLagiacrus](https://twitter.com/ilagiacrus) for his general help and for being a great friend.

+The NRRT/NRRA Normal texture decoding was done by [PittRBM](https://bsky.app/profile/wdnrbm.bsky.social), kudos to him for figuring it out!